redsymbol/amitools/README.md

 A collection of tools for managing and creating AWS Machine Images

-AMITools is a collection of command-line tools for creating, querying, and working with Amazon machine images.
-Together, these excel at automating and taming flows that require frequently creating and re-creating AMIs: making its logistic complexity far more simple.
+If your AWS workflow involves creating many AMIs (machine images), on a weekly, daily, or even hourly basis, managing them becomes a logistical nightmare.
+Born from hard experience, AMITools solves many of the toughest problems in this situation: letting you quickly answer questions about the relationships between your AMIs, their history, and current status... making its logistic complexity far more simple.

 At the moment (June 2013), it is in a beta.
 I'd appreciate feedback especially on the command line UI, and also reports of bugs or missing